The Office of Undergraduate Studies Programs

 The Global Studies Minor Program provides opportunities for students from any discipline or major to study how evolving global connections affect the well-being of people throughout the world.
 Students in this interdisciplinary program develop an understanding and appreciation of how and why interactions across national and ethnic borders are shaped by language, culture, politics, economic development, and conflict.
 The program includes minors in Global Poverty, Global Terrorism, International Development and Conflict Management, and International Engineering.

-• The Honors College is home to Maryland's highly acclaimed programs and courses for students with exceptional academic talents.
+- The Honors College is home to Maryland's highly acclaimed programs and courses for students with exceptional academic talents.
 Honors creates a very special community of faculty and intellectually gifted undergraduates.
-Honors Living-Learning Programs include the Advanced Cybersecurity Experience for Students, Digital Cultures and Creativity, Entrepreneurship and Innovation, Gemstone, Honors Humanities, Integrated Life Sciences, and University Honors.
+Honors Living-Learning Programs include the Advanced Cybersecurity Experience for Students, Digital Cultures and Creativity, Gemstone, Honors Global Challenges and Solutions, Honors Humanities, Integrated Life Sciences, Interdisciplinary Business Honors, and University Honors.
 Small classes and outstanding teachers stimulate discussion and foster innovative thinking across academic disciplines.
 Honors students have exclusive access to Honors living-learning program courses, Honors seminars, and Honors versions of courses offered by the academic departments on campus.
 Acceptance of first-year students into the Honors College is by invitation based on each student’s academic qualifications.

 The Incentive Awards Program offers full financial support to the University of Maryland to exceptional students who demonstrate academic ability, uncommon persistence and maturity in the face of very difficult circumstances.
 Directed primarily toward graduates of select Baltimore City and Prince George's County schools who demonstrate financial need, the award is more than a prestigious scholarship.
 At the heart of the Incentive Awards Program is the development of individual character and community responsibility within an intimate community of staff, peers, advisers and mentors.